Jump to section

 Before you can get going, you’ll need to gather a few things.
-A secure leash and a body harness will be needed to ensure you retain control and to reduce strain on his neck.
-A muzzle will also be needed during training to prevent any accidents.
+A secure leash and a body harness will be needed to ensure you retain control and to reduce strain on your dog's neck.

-His favorite food or some tasty treats will also play a vital role.
+Your furry companion's favorite food or some tasty treats he cannot resist will also play a vital role.
 These will be used to motivate and reward him throughout training.
 You’ll also need to set aside 10 minutes each day for training in a quiet space, away from distractions.

 Once you’ve got all of that, you’re ready to get to work!